Fanny Brice: Radio

-Television appearance and later years

-Brice and Stafford brought Baby Snooks and Daddy to television only once, an appearance in June 1950 on CBS-TV's Popsicle Parade of Stars, Fanny Brice's only appearance on television.
-Brice handled herself well on the live TV broadcast but later admitted that the character of Baby Snooks just did not work properly when seen.
+By September 1944, Brice's sketch writers Philip Rapp and David Freedman brought in Arthur Stander and Everett Freeman, who developed a half-hour comedy program for CBS radio, Post Toasties Time, later The Baby Snooks Show.
+Produced by Everett Freeman, it launched in 1944, moving to NBC in 1948.
+Hanley Stafford played the Daddy and Fannie Brice the main character, Baby Snooks.
+Other co-stars included Lalive Brownell, Lois Corbet, and Arlene Harris each in turn as her mother, Danny Thomas as Jerry, Charlie Cantor as Uncle Louie, and Ken Christy as Mr. Weemish.

-She returned with Stafford and the Snooks character to the safety of radio for her next appearance, on Tallulah Bankhead's big-budget, large-scale radio variety show The Big Show in November 1950, sharing the bill with Groucho Marx and Jane Powell.
-In one routine, Snooks asks Bankhead for advice on becoming an actress, despite Daddy's insistence that Snooks has no acting talent.
+She returned on Tallulah Bankhead's big-budget, large-scale radio variety show The Big Show in November 1950, sharing the bill with Groucho Marx and Jane Powell.

+Television appearance

+Fanny Brice's only appearance on television was on June 12, 1950, in a performance on CBS-TV's Popsicle Parade of Stars, as Baby Snooks.

+Later years

-Fanny Brice resided in a house built in 1938 on North Faring Road in Holmby Hills, Los Angeles, designed by architect John Elgin Woolf (1908-1980).
+Fanny Brice resided in a house built in 1938 on North Faring Road in Holmby Hills, Los Angeles, designed by the architect John Elgin Woolf (1908-1980).
 The house was entirely gutted and rebuilt from the foundation up between 2001 and 2008.

 Personal life

 Brice had a short-lived marriage in her late teens to a barber, Frank White, whom she met in 1910 in Springfield, Massachusetts, when she was touring in College Girl.
 The marriage lasted three years and she brought suit for divorce in 1913.

-Her second husband was professional gambler Nicky Arnstein.
-Before their marriage, Arnstein served 14 months in Sing Sing for wiretapping.
-Brice visited him in prison every week.
-In 1918, they were married after living together for six years.
-In 1924, Arnstein was charged in a Wall Street bond theft.
-Brice insisted on his innocence and funded his legal defense at great expense.
-Arnstein was convicted and sentenced to the federal penitentiary at Leavenworth, where he served three years.
-Released in 1927, Arnstein disappeared from Brice's and his children's lives.
-Brice divorced him on September 17, 1927, soon after his release.
+Her second husband was professional gambler and con man Nicky Arnstein.
+Brice and Arnstein lived together for three years before he was convicted of a wiretapping swindle in 1915.
+Brice visited Arnstein in prison every week during the 14 months he served in Sing Sing, pawned her jewelry to pay for appeals and eventually secured him a pardon.
+They were married in 1918, one week after Arnstein obtained a divorce from his first wife.
+In 1920, Arnstein was charged with conspiracy to sell $5 million of stolen Wall Street bonds.
+Brice insisted on his innocence and funded his legal defense at great expense and the case went to the Supreme Court while Arnstein remained free on bail.
+Eventually Arnstein was sentenced to two years in the federal penitentiary at Leavenworth.
+Arnstein was released December 22, 1925 with 72 days time off for good behavior and joined Brice in Chicago where she was performing.
+Brice divorced him in Chicago on September 14, 1927 on grounds of infidelity and loss of affection.
 They had two children: Frances (1919–1992), who married film producer Ray Stark, and William (1921–2008), who became an artist using his mother's surname.
-Ray Stark later went on to produce a stage musical Funny Girl loosely based on the life of Fanny.
+Ray Stark later went on to produce the stage musical and film Funny Girl loosely based on the life of Fanny.
 Stark also produced a follow-up film Funny Lady.

 Brice wed lyricist and stage producer Billy Rose in 1929 and appeared in his revue Crazy Quilt, among others.
 Brice sued Rose for divorce in 1938.